dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ## 3 Caching in the Entity Framework

-The Entity Framework has the following forms of caching built-in:
+Entity Framework has the following forms of caching built-in:

 1. Object caching – the ObjectStateManager built into an ObjectContext instance keeps track in memory of the objects that have been retrieved using that instance.
 This is also known as first-level cache.
 2. Query Plan Caching - reusing the generated store command when a query is executed more than once.
 3. Metadata caching - sharing the metadata for a model across different connections to the same model.

-Besides the caches that EF provides out of the box, a special kind of ADO.NET data provider known as a wrapping provider can also be used to extend the Entity Framework with a cache for the results retrieved from the database, also known as second-level caching.
+Besides the caches that EF provides out of the box, a special kind of ADO.NET data provider known as a wrapping provider can also be used to extend Entity Framework with a cache for the results retrieved from the database, also known as second-level caching.

 ### 3.1 Object Caching